Robertfarb/whiteboarding-curriculum/projects/flex-project/flex-project.md

 The Flex Project helps fills in the gaps in your skill presentation not covered by your Full-Stack Project or JavaScript Project.
 It is flexible because it is designed to show off your strongest skills and to complement the type of job you're looking for.

 For the flex project, you are required to work in a group of either 2 or 3 people (4 people are allowed in certain situations).
-Although, you will only have a few days to complete it, alongside attending lectures and completing algorithms assignments, this project will be larger in scale than the JavaScript project.
+Although, you will only have a few days to complete it, alongside attending lectures, this project will be larger in scale than the JavaScript project.
 Choose a project that requires sufficient skill to impress potential employers.
 Remember--you can always choose to continue adding features during your job search, but what you turn in needs to be a complete MVP.

 The key goal of the flex project is to help differentiate you from other bootcamp grads.
 With that said, here are a couple of directions you can choose to go with the flex project: